deepinv/deepinv/paper/paper.md

 **Variational Optimization**: The library provides popular hand-crafted regularization functions, such as sparsity [@candes2008introduction], total variation [@rudin1992nonlinear] and mixed-norms regularizers.

 **Plug-and-Play**: Plug-and-Play (PnP) methods replace the proximal operator or gradient of the regularization term $g$ by a pretrained denoiser, i.e., often using a deep denoiser [@kamilov2023plug].
-The library provides popular pretrained denoisers, including DnCNN, DRUNet [@zhang2021plug], and other modern diffusion-based denoisers.
+The library provides popular pretrained denoisers, including DnCNN, DRUNet [@zhang2021plug], and other modern diffusion-based denoisers [@Karras2022edm].

 **Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or PnP approach [@monga2021algorithm], and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including a deep denoiser in the case of PnP.